Bell UH-1 Iroquois: Model 204

 Bell commenced development of the UH-1C in 1960 to correct aerodynamic deficiencies of the armed UH-1B.
-Bell fitted the UH-1C with a 1,100 shp (820 kW) T53-L-11 engine to provide the power needed to lift all weapons systems in use or under development.
+Bell fitted the UH-1C with a 1100 shp T53-L-11 engine to provide the power needed to lift all weapons systems in use or under development.
 The Army eventually refitted all UH-1B aircraft with the same engine.
 A new rotor system was developed for the UH-1C to allow higher air speeds and reduce the incidence of retreating blade stall during diving engagements.
 The improved rotor resulted in better maneuverability and a slight speed increase.
 The increased power and a larger diameter rotor required Bell's engineers to design a new tail boom for the UH-1C.
 The longer tail boom incorporated a wider chord vertical fin on the tail rotor pylon and larger synchronized elevators.

 Bell also introduced a dual hydraulic control system for redundancy as well as an improved inlet filter system for the dusty conditions found in southeast Asia.
-The UH-1C fuel capacity was increased to 242 US gallons (920 liters), and gross weight was raised to 9500 lb, giving a nominal useful load of 4673 lb.
+The UH-1C fuel capacity was increased to 242 USgal, and gross weight was raised to 9500 lb, giving a nominal useful load of 4673 lb.
 UH-1C production started in June 1966 with a total of 766 aircraft produced, including five for the Royal Australian Navy and five for Norway.